ZaneJalil/week4project/README.md

 Appropriately labels the data set with descriptive variable names

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+From the data set in step 4, creates a second, independent Week4 project tidy data set with the average of each variable for each activity and each subject

 ##Detailed Information about the Dataset: